 In keeping with the mission of Holland Christian Schools, the Holland Christian School community recognizes the important impact of student dress on the learning environment.
 We understand that all of our lives, including our dress, bring honor or dishonor to our God.
 We also embrace our identity as a Christian school and how we dress impacts our witness for Christ to the world.
 While these principles impact our most basic commitments regarding dress there is more to which we would challenge the HC community.

-- No hats, hoods, earbuds, airpods or sunglasses are allowed during school hours.
-Teacher discretion may be used in class based upon class activity.
+- No hats, hoods, earbuds, AirPods, or sunglasses are allowed during school hours.
+Teacher discretion may be used in class based on class activity.

 - Clothing or accessories depicting alcohol, tobacco, sexual or offensive language should not be worn at school.

-- Clothing and accessories that can be considered political or divisive in nature is not allowed, instead, Holland Christian is committed to providing venues for safe and meaningful discussion.
+- Clothing and accessories that can be considered political or divisive in nature are not allowed, instead, Holland Christian is committed to providing venues for safe and meaningful discussion.